strapi/strapi/README.md

 | PostgreSQL | 11.0    | 14.0        |
 | SQLite     | 3       | 3           |

-**We recommend always using the latest version of Strapi GA to start your new projects**.
+**We recommend always using the latest version of Strapi stable to start your new projects**.

 ## Features